Select Page

 Benefits:

-• Promotes effective repair and
+• Promotes effective repair of the damaged aortic valve

-• Offers precise and comprehensive care.
-Read more about
+• Offers precise and comprehensive care

 Read more about – Aortic Root Valve Dysfunction (Bentall De Bono)